-When the price lateralizes and then will immediately explode in an external channel of the double indicator, the reactivity of the bands to price movements is crucial.
+When the price lateralizes and then will immediately explode in an external channel of the double indicator, the bands’ reactivity to price movements is crucial.

 The channels formed by the Exponential Bollinger Bands move faster, making it more difficult for the price to stay inside it.

-In a strategy such as the one described, the use of exponential moving averages would result in a fewer number of trades because there will be fewer signals.
+In a strategy such as the one described, Bollinger Bands exponential moving averages would result in fewer trades because there will be fewer signals.

-Indeed, it will also be possible to avoid some false signals caused by the slowness of the Bollinger Bands calculated on a simple moving average.
+It will also be possible to avoid some false signals caused by the Bollinger Bands’ slowness calculated on a simple moving average.

-However, there is always the risk of entering the market late compared to the classic strategy and entering late on a signal that bets on the continuation of a price movement are not very good.
+However, there is always the risk of entering the market late compared to the classic strategy.
+Entering late on a signal that bets on the continuation of a price movement are not very good.

 Which of the two versions to use in this strategy?
 Answering this question is very difficult without examining the financial instrument you intend to trade.

-The greater reactivity of the Exponential Bollinger Bands could lead to better results by filtering some false signals, but we must not underestimate the risk of being late in our entries.
+The greater reactivity of the Exponential Bollinger Bands could lead to better results by filtering some false signals.
+Still, we must not underestimate the risk of being late in our entries.

 Swing Trading with Exponential Bollinger Bands